whatisaProCoder/odin-form-validation-js/README.md

 - **Event handling**: For real-time validation and form submission
 - **Regular expressions**: For postal code format validation
 - **CSS classes**: For styling invalid fields (using TailwindCSS)
+- **Conditional validation**: Implementing validation logic that depends on other field values
+- **Alert messages**: Providing clear error feedback to users

 ---